marthaegrimaldi/food-ordering-app-react-native/README.md

 ## :book: Documentation <a id="heading-8"></a>

-Find the link for the complete documentation of the Enatega Multi Vendor Solution [here](https://enatega.com/multivendor-documentation/).
+Find the link for the complete documentation of the Food Ordering App built in React Native [here](https://enatega.com/multivendor-documentation/).

 ## :tv: Demo Videos: <a id="heading-14"></a>